developer-zebra/developer-zebra-site/src/ppc/3-0/guide/setup/index.md

 Install PPC client app to register the device, upload device battery data and display end-of-life (EOL) battery alerts.
 The device must be connected to the same network as the server.
 The server address must be configured on the PPC client to communicate with the PPC Server.
 PPC client app installation and configuration can be performed either manually or remotely, with Zebra's [StageNow](/stagenow/latest/about) or an EMM (Enterprise Mobility Management) system for device deployment.

-### Client Installation
+### Installation

-_PPC client application 2.3.1 or earlier cannot be upgraded to 3.0._ Prior versions must be uninstalled before installing PPC 3.0.
+_PPC client application 2.3.1 or earlier cannot be upgraded to 3.0._ Prior versions must be [uninstalled](./#uninstallation) before installing PPC 3.0.
 Installation can be performed using one of the following methods:
 * **Manual installation** - manually copy and install the client app to the device
 * **Remote installation** - use Zebra's [StageNow](/stagenow/latest/about) or an EMM (Enterprise Mobile Management) tool to create a StageNow profile for device deployment